-I'm A Celebrity: Matt Hancock's West Suffolk constituents air their views
+I'm A Celebrity: Matt Hancock's Suffolk constituents air their views

 "I really don't think the government should be playing celebrity games when they're supposed to be looking after this country.

 "You've got all the war in Ukraine going on, we're helping them out.
 We've got price changes and everything.
-Every month it's a case of, 'Do I pay my rent or do I pay my electricity and my water?'.
+Every month it's a case of 'do I pay my rent or do I pay my electricity and my water?'.

 "What is he trying to do?
 To be a celebrity, get fans, or is he trying to be [part of our] government and actually make us believe in what Britain is supposed to be?"

-Lisa Smith, also from the town, says: "Honestly, I think him going on to I'm A Celebrity is a disgrace.
+Lisa Smith, also from the horse-racing town, says: "Honestly, I think him going on to I'm A Celebrity is a disgrace.
 For a start, he isn't a celebrity, he is supposedly a politician.

 "He does a poor job representing his constituents.
 The only time he really shows up is if there is some form of media involved.